Higher derivative asymptotic charges and internal Lorentz symmetries: Gauge transformations of the fields

 The discussion above assumes that one is interested in global symmetries.
 In this case, the background diffeomorphism and Lorentz covariance may be retained and no further issues arise.
 When dealing with asymptotic symmetries, however, the situation is more subtle.
 In order to define asymptotic symmetries one must break the background diffeomorphism symmetry by fixing a particular coordinate system, such as Bondi coordinates, and likewise, the Lorentz symmetry by choosing a tetrad corresponding to the coordinate system.

 In Ref.\ \cite{Godazgar:2020gqd}, the criterion used to fix $\Lambda_{ab}$ was different to that elaborated above.
 Having chosen the basis 1-forms \eqref{vierbein}, we require that the Kosmann derivative $\mathcal{K}_{\xi, \Lambda} e^a_\mu$ gives an expression that matches the variations of the metric components coming from $\mathcal{L}_\xi g_{\mu \nu}$.
-In particular,
+In particular, we require an additional Lorentz transformation in order to restore the Lorentz gauge that we have fixed when choosing the null tetrad:

 since we require that $\delta e^0_r = \delta e^0_I= \delta e^1_I=0$.
 Finally, the expression for $\Lambda_{ij}$ is derived by considering $\delta_{\xi,\Lambda} e^i_I = r \delta_{\xi,\Lambda} E^i_I$ \footnote{To be clear, $\delta_\xi E^i_{I}$ represents an explicit transformation of the metric component functions that appear in $E^i_{I}$ using the prescription derived from $\delta_\xi g_{\mu \nu} =\mathcal{L}_\xi g_{\mu \nu}$.
 In particular, $\delta_\xi \hat{E}^i_{I} = 0.$}